robinrodricks/FluentFTP/README.md

 	- Fully recursive directory listing and directory deletion (manual recursion and server-side recursion)
     - Easily upload and download a file from the server with [progress tracking](https://github.com/robinrodricks/FluentFTP/wiki/Directory-Listing#faq_progress)
     - Easily upload and download a directory from the server with [easy synchronization modes](https://github.com/robinrodricks/FluentFTP/wiki/Directory-Transfer#what-is-the-difference-between-the-mirror-and-update-modes)
+	- Easily transfer a file or folder directly from one server to another using FXP
 	- Conditionally transfer files using [rule based whitelisting and blacklisting](https://github.com/robinrodricks/FluentFTP/wiki/Rules#what-kinds-of-rules-are-supported-and-how-do-rules-work)
     - Automatically [verify the hash](https://github.com/robinrodricks/FluentFTP/wiki/File-Hashing#faq_verifyhash) of a file & retry transfer if hash mismatches
     - Configurable error handling (ignore/abort/throw) for multi-file transfers